roryleung/ICGL17/_pages/registration.md

 | Student full-price | 100.00 |

 _The early bird fees are applicable for registrations completed on or before **February 15, 2025**._

+Other details regarding registration are will be released shortly.